 In the beginning of autumn/spring

-- Pick up your calendar for the academic year at AYY service point.
+- Pick up your Design Notebook at AYY service point.

 - Get a public transport travel card from HSL service point and update it with a student status.